MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/sdk-faq.md

 This topic summarizes answers to questions frequently asked by users of the Dynamics 365 Commerce online software development kit (SDK).

 ### My custom Application Insights API calls are failing to build after upgrading to Online SDK 9.30?

-The Online SDK release 9.30 includes an update from the deprecated [Applications Insights SDK](https://www.npmjs.com/package/applicationinsights-js) to the newer [Microsoft Application Insights JavaScript SDK - Web](https://www.npmjs.com/package/@microsoft/applicationinsights-web).
+The Commerce online SDK version 9.30 release includes an update from the deprecated [Applications Insights SDK](https://www.npmjs.com/package/applicationinsights-js) to the newer [Microsoft Application Insights JavaScript SDK - Web](https://www.npmjs.com/package/@microsoft/applicationinsights-web).

-The Applications Insights update contains breaking API changes that may affect your customization code if you have leveraged these APIs to log telemetry into your own Application Insights.
-Details of the breaking changes can be found here: [upgrading from the old Version of Application Insights](https://github.com/microsoft/ApplicationInsights-JS#upgrading-from-the-old-version-of-application-insights).
+The Applications Insights update contains breaking API changes that may affect your customization code if you have leveraged these APIs to log telemetry into your Application Insights instance.
+For details on the changes, see [Upgrading from the old version of Application Insights](https://github.com/microsoft/ApplicationInsights-JS#upgrading-from-the-old-version-of-application-insights).

 ### What is replacing TSLint, which has been deprecated in SDK version 1.28 (the Commerce version 10.0.18 release)?